Pest animals and nuisance native wildlife

 Possums

-The relocation of problem possums is prohibited but DELWP provides detailed information on other control options on their website.
 Council does not lend out or hire out possum traps.

-Swooping Birds
+Swooping birds

 Kangaroos

-Problems with bees, wasps and ants
+Bees, wasps and ants

-Council responsibility for bee, wasp and ant issues is limited to situations where there is a hive or nest on land owned or managed by Council.
+Council responsibility for bee, wasp and ant issues is limited to situations where there is a hive or nest on land owned or managed by us.
 Bees, wasps and ants on private land are the responsibility of the owners/occupiers.

 For Council land, use our lodge a request service to notify us of the problem.